SoujanyaBasangari/MSR_Reproduction_AIMMX/README.md

 * We have taken complete code from original paper.
 We have faced 'access denied' and 'installation problems' while executing code locally.We tried to change permission settings

-and used different python IDE's to execute code locally.
-But still we faced issues.
+and used different python IDE's to execute code locally.But still we faced issues.

 * To avoid this errors and run code flexibly, we modified the structure of code and merged into a single file(aimmx.ipynb) after understanding the whole process.
 The merged file